CSC207-UofT/course-project-gitgarden/phase2/progress_report.md

 in the use cases/presenter/controller, resulting in heavy collaboration with the UI team.

-One new feature we decided to implement was a rating system for distributors.
-The goal was to have farmers be able to rate distributors according to how satisfactory the transaction was.
-This was implemented by **Andy**.

 Another new feature we decided to implement was a Memento design pattern allowing profile modifications to be undone.
 This was implemented by **Jagat**.

 We modified our tests and expanded them to include more cases.
-This was done by **Andy and Onyx**.
+This was done by **Andy**. (who also worked on a feature that we did not, in the end, have time to implement)

 ## Notable Pull Requests by Each Group Member
 - [@onyxc](https://github.com/onyxc): Phase2 grand refactoring
     * PR [#22](https://github.com/CSC207-UofT/course-project-gitgarden/pull/22): This pull request formed the basis of our Phase 2 backend, fixing many of the Clean Architecture violations that had occurred over the course of Phase 1.
-    * PR [#43](https://github.com/CSC207-UofT/course-project-gitgarden/pull/42): This pull request was a large number of bugfix commits by the end of which the program was functional.
+    * PR [#43](https://github.com/CSC207-UofT/course-project-gitgarden/pull/42): This pull request was a large number of bugfix commits by the end of which the program was functional using our phase 2 code.

 - [@DivitSingh](https://github.com/DivitSingh): Persistency
     * PR [#17](https://github.com/CSC207-UofT/course-project-gitgarden/pull/17): This pull request implemented the ability to save user profiles, as well as request details and offer history one could now test the request and counteroffer system, and made the code compatible with the JavaSwing GUI.